Four-manifolds, geometries and knots: Bundles over aspherical surfaces

 The fundamental groups of total spaces of bundles over hyperbolic surfaces all contain nonabelian free subgroups.
 Nevertheless, such bundle spaces are determined up to $s$-cobordism by their homotopy type, except when the fibre is $RP^2$, in which case we can only show that the structure sets are finite.

 \begin{theorem} Let $M$ be a closed $4$-manifold which is homotopy equivalent to the total space $E$ of an $F$-bundle over $B$ where $B$ and $F$ are aspherical closed surfaces.
-Then $M$ is $s$-cobordant to $E$ and $\widetilde M$ is homeomorphic to $R^4$. \end{theorem}
+Then $M$ is $s$-cobordant to $E$ and $\widetilde M$ is homeomorphic to $\mathbb{R}^4$. \end{theorem}

-\begin{proof} Since $\pi_1 (B)$ is either an HNN extension of $Z$ or a generalised free product $F*_Z F'$, where $F$ and $F'$ are free groups, $\pi\times Z$ is a square root closed generalised free product with amalgamation of groups in {\it Cl}.
-Comparison of the Mayer-Vietoris sequences for $\mathbb{L}_0 $-homology and $L$-theory (as in Proposition 2.6 of [St84]) shows that $S_{TOP}(E\times S^1)$ has just one element.
+\begin{proof} If $\chi(B)=0$ then $\pi\times\mathbb{Z}$ is an extension of a poly-$Z$ group (of Hirsch length 3) by $\pi_1(F)$.
+Otherwise, $\pi_1(B)\cong{F*_{\mathbb{Z}}F'}$, where the amalgamated subgroup $\mathbb{Z}$ is square-root closed in each of the free groups $F$ and $F'$.
+(See the final paragraph on page 120.)
+In all cases $\pi\times\mathbb{Z}$ is a square root closed generalised free product with amalgamation of groups in {\it Cl}.
+Comparison of the Mayer-Vietoris sequences for $\mathbb{L}_0 $-homology and $L$-theory (as in \cite[Proposition 2.6]{[St84]}) shows that $S_{TOP}(E\times S^1)$ has just one element.
 (Note that even when $\chi(B)=0$ the groups arising in intermediate stages of the argument all have trivial Whitehead groups.)
 Hence $M\times S^1\cong E\times S^1$, and so $M$ is $s$-cobordant to $E$ by Lemma 6.10 and Theorem 6.2.
-The final assertion follows from Corllary 7.3B of [FQ] since $M$ is aspherical and $\pi$ is 1-connected at $\infty$ [Ho77]. \end{proof}